 - Why do people have sex?

 - It’s a good question.
 Everyone’s different, but some common reasons people have sex are because they want to, they think it feels good, they like/love someone, they feel ready, they want a baby, or they’re curious.
 Some people end up having sex because they feel pressured by peers or friends or because they are trying to please their partner.
 There are also reasons why people choose to not have sex or wait to have sex.
 Some people are worried about STIs or HIV or pregnancy.
 Some people don’t have a partner, or time, or interest in sex.
 Ideally people have sex when they feel ready, instead of feeling like they have to.
-(For more info on what we at Teen Talk think it means to be ready for sex, check out the issues section.)
+(Click here for more info on what we at Teen Talk think it means to be ready for sex.)

 - What does being “horny” mean?
 Why does it happen?